MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Teams/Update-MgTeamSchedule.md

       - `[Id <String>]`: Unique identifier for the identity.
     - `[Device <IMicrosoftGraphIdentity>]`: identity
     - `[User <IMicrosoftGraphIdentity>]`: identity
-  - `[CreatedDateTime <DateTime?>]`: The Timestamp type represents date and time information using ISO 8601 format and is always in UTC time.
-For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z
-  - `[LastModifiedBy <IMicrosoftGraphIdentitySet>]`: identitySet
   - `[LastModifiedDateTime <DateTime?>]`: The Timestamp type represents date and time information using ISO 8601 format and is always in UTC time.
-For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z
+For example, midnight UTC on Jan 1, 2014 would look like this: '2014-01-01T00:00:00Z'
   - `[Id <String>]`: Read-only.
   - `[DisplayName <String>]`: The display name for the schedulingGroup.
 Required.
   - `[IsActive <Boolean?>]`: Indicates whether the schedulingGroup can be used when creating new entities or updating existing ones.
 Required.
   - `[UserIds <String[]>]`: The list of user IDs that are a member of the schedulingGroup.
 Required.

-SHIFTS <IMicrosoftGraphShift[]>: The shifts in the schedule.
+SHIFTS <IMicrosoftGraphShift1[]>: The shifts in the schedule.
+  - `[CreatedDateTime <DateTime?>]`: The Timestamp type represents date and time information using ISO 8601 format and is always in UTC time.
+For example, midnight UTC on Jan 1, 2014 would look like this: '2014-01-01T00:00:00Z'
-  - `[CreatedBy <IMicrosoftGraphIdentitySet>]`: identitySet
+  - `[LastModifiedBy <IMicrosoftGraphIdentitySet>]`: identitySet
     - `[(Any) <Object>]`: This indicates any property can be added to this object.
     - `[Application <IMicrosoftGraphIdentity>]`: identity
       - `[(Any) <Object>]`: This indicates any property can be added to this object.